Geelong College Junior School

 The purpose of the 30-year strategic study was to bring the College’s facilities into the 21st century for student learning and well-being.
 A new and expanded junior school and early learning centre will be built around the existing Campbell House classrooms.

-The existing courtyards will be amplified by creating a performing arts precinct around them.
-Existing standalone classroom pavilions will be readapted into music and drama studios and a new multi-purpose room will allow the whole school to gather.
+The existing courtyards are now amplified by creating a performing arts precinct around them.
+Existing standalone classroom pavilions have been readapted into music and drama studios and a new multi-purpose room will allow the whole school to gather.
 The plan is zoned creating year level communities, each with its own identity.
 Each are linked together by a continuous verandah, promoting outdoor spaces for learning and social play.

 - Traditional Custodians of the land Wadawurrung people of the Kulin Nation